How ‘Minor’ Car Crashes Can Cause Significant Injuries

 It could take a year or longer to reach the point where your attorney makes a closing argument and the jury deliberates on your case.
 There are many steps that precede a jury trial, not to mention the time your attorney may spend negotiating before a lawsuit is filed.

-Why You Need an Attorney Who is Prepared to go to Court
+Why You Need an Attorney Who Is Prepared to Go to Court

 Insurance companies are always looking for reasons to deny or underpay claims.
 If you have no attorney representing you, particularly one with courtroom experience, a lowball settlement offer is more likely.
 If an insurance company believes there is little chance a case could go to court, there is less incentive for them to make a better offer.